ssl-hep/ServiceX_frontend/docs/userguide/source/setup.md

 Install and Initialize
 ==============================

-:::{admonition} You Will Learn:
+This page covers the installation and initialization of the ServiceX client, including how to authenticate with an analysis facility and access the ServiceX dashboard.

+:::{admonition} Page Overview
 :class: note
-- How to Install ServiceX Client
+- How to install the ServiceX client
-- How to access ServiceX AF dashboard
+- How to access the ServiceX Analysis Facility dashboard
 - How to authenticate the client with a backend
 :::